jimijimi/rotor/README.md

 rotor.py can be used in python 2.XX and python 3.XX

-Example: Rotate an arbitray point around the z axys:
+Example: Rotate an arbitrary point around the z axys:
 ```Python

   import rotor as r